Giacomo Savelli (died 1587): Clerical career

+Later life and death

 On 31 July 1577 he opted for the order of cardinal bishops, receiving the suburbicarian see of Sabina.
 He opted for the suburbicarian see of Porto e Santa Rufina.
 During this period, he was the Vice-Dean of the College of Cardinals.

 In 1585, he attended the papal conclave that elected Pope Sixtus V. He died in Rome on 5 December 1587.
 He was buried in the Church of the Gesù.